 Natural gas is colorless and odorless.
 A distinctive, pungent odor, similar to rotten eggs, is added to it so that you will recognize it quickly.
-Natural Gas detectors are an additional safeguard to alert you of leaks.
+Natural Gas detectors may be installed by homeowners for an additional safeguard to alert you of leaks.

 Natural gas consists primarily of methane.
 The natural gas detector measures the concentration of methane in the air, and sounds an alarm to alert you before dangerous levels are reached.